Code-Institute-Submissions/onAPlateCatering/README.md

 ### Other Programs

-- [Balsamiq](https://balsamiq.com/) was used to create a mock up of the website after exploring the strategy and scope planes of user experience for this project.
+- [Balsamiq](https://balsamiq.com/) was used to create a mock-up of the website after exploring the strategy and scope planes of user experience for this project.
 - [Google Map Iframe](https://www.embedgooglemap.net/) was used to create an embed Google Map on the contact page.
 - [Hatchful](https://hatchful.shopify.com/) was used to create the company logo.
 - [Image Color Picker](https://imagecolorpicker.com/) was used to get the hex colour from an image for a background.